MarCnu/gsheet_ml_scheduler/README.md

 for i in range(scheduler.nb_runs): print([scheduler.values["run_name"][i], scheduler.values["status"][i], scheduler.get_run_config(i)])

-# You can make manual read/write operations to the Sheet using the gspread library
+# You can make manual read/write operations to the sheet using the gspread library
 # scheduler.all_sheets contains the gspread file root, if you want to access another tab of the file
 # scheduler.sheet can be used to call all gspread functions
 # Google Sheets uses (1,1) for the top left cell, not (0,0) as in normal Python